-1. It builds mutual confidence between horse and owner, and you will be more confident when facing new challenges, like encountering unusual objects out hacking.
+1. It builds mutual confidence and trust between horse and owner, and you will be more confident when facing new challenges, like encountering unusual objects out hacking.

 2. You’ll start to understand your horse’s body language, and be able to read what they are thinking.